How to use Knowledge Graph

 Who can use this feature

-Knowledge Graph allows you to ask powerful questions from your company's data and receive well-written answers which cite their sources.
+Knowledge Graph allows you to ask powerful questions and generate content from your company's data.
 Knowledge Graph draws on a variety of your company's internal sources, so you can access information even when you aren't sure where it's stored, and get insights from data stored across multiple places.
-Knowledge Graph allows you to ask and answer questions with confidence, knowing you're giving answers based on information you can trust.
+Knowledge Graph allows you to ask and answer questions with confidence, knowing you're writing content and giving answers based on information you can trust.

 P.S.
 Trying to learn how to configure and manage a Knowledge Graph?
 See our article here.